Skip to main content

 • No. of Likes

-As noted previously, the no. of likes and the no.of reactions are stored separately, and not summed up to the total engagements in the Key Numbers chart or the Timeline charts.
+As noted previously, the no. of likes and the no.of comments are indexed separately, and not summed up to the total engagements in the Key Numbers chart, or the Timeline charts.
 Only the actual comments are factored into the volume metric, and therefore count towards the overall volume of data collected in a search.

 In a Facebook Topic search, the Facebook engagements we collect are the no. of likes.
 And if available, we also collect the number of comments.
-We are unable to collect the actual comments due to recent changes enforced by Facebook.
+We are unable to collect the actual comments.
 And as mentioned previously, the no.of likes are not factored into the Key Numbers chart or the Timeline charts, and therefore are not counted towards the overall volume of data collected in your search.

 Instagram Hashtags & Panel Searches